 Who can take Victoza?

-Adults with a body mass index (BMI) of 30 or higher, and people with a BMI of 27 or higher who have one or more weight-related medical conditions, are often prescribed Victoza off-label.
+Adults with a body-mass index (BMI, a measure of weight relative to height) of 30 or higher, and people with a BMI of 27 or higher who have one or more weight-related medical conditions, are often prescribed the once-daily shot off-label.

-The off-label use of Victoza for people with type 1 diabetes is not FDA-approved due to the risk of hypoglycemia when combining Victoza with insulin.
+The off-label use of the medication for people with type 1 diabetes is not FDA-approved due to the risk of hypoglycemia (low blood sugar) when combining Victoza with insulin.
 However, its use has become increasingly popular in recent years.

-Victoza is not recommended if you have a personal or family history of certain types of thyroid cancer.
-This treatment may increase the risk of thyroid carcinomas.
+It is not recommended for people with a personal or family history of certain thyroid cancers due to a potential increased risk of thyroid carcinomas.

-Yes, there is significant evidence that Victoza can help people lose weight.
+Yes, significant evidence suggests that it can help with weight loss.

-Many doctors prescribe Victoza to patients to help them lose weight—generally in conjunction with recommending a healthy lifestyle, balanced diet, and regular exercise.
+Many doctors prescribe it alongside a healthy lifestyle, balanced diet, and regular exercise.

 How fast does Victoza work for weight loss?

-Clinical research suggests that people may begin to experience weight loss within the first few weeks of taking Victoza.
-However, the amount and the timeframe for losing that weight will vary from person to person.
+Clinical research indicates that weight loss may begin within the first few weeks of taking the drug, though the amount and timeframe will vary by person.

-When you start taking Victoza, you may notice strong side effects.
-According to the drugmaker, the most common side effects include:
+When you start taking this medicine, you may experience some side effects.
+According to the drugmaker, common ones include:

 • Nausea